casper-network/docs-archive/dapp/erc20/logic.md

 # Logic

 ## ERC-20 Standard
-ERC20 standard is defined in [ERC-20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#).
-Read it carefully as it defines methods we'll implement:
-* balance_of
-* transfer
-* total_supply
-* approve
-* allowance
-* transfer_from
-* mint
+Before starting, we highly recommend a careful reading of the [ERC-20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#) that provides for the definition of the following methods we'll implement:

+- `balance_of`
+- `	transfer`
+- `total_supply`
+- `approve`
+- `allowance`
+- `transfer_from`
+- `mint`

 ## Add new crate
-One of the greates benefits of writing smart contract in Rust is that we can write a lot of code as standalone library and use it later to implement smart contracts.
-In this section we will implement the logic of ERC20.
-To make it testable and easly usable later in smart contract we will abstract all memory operations.
+One of the greatest benefits of writing smart contracts in Rust is that we can write a lot of code as a standalone library to later use for implementing smart contracts.

+Here we will implement the logic of the ERC20.
+To make it testable and easly usable in a smart contract, we will abstract all memory operations:

-Generate a new `logic` crate.
+1. Generate a new `logic` crate

 ```
 $ cargo new logic --lib
 warning: compiling this new crate may not work due to invalid workspace configuration
 ```
-Cargo reminds us to add `logic` to the current workspace, so let's modify `Cargo.toml` in the root directory.
+Cargo reminds us to add `logic` to the current workspace,

+1. We'll modify `Cargo.toml` in the root directory:

 ```toml
 # Cargo.toml